 If that was not enough, in January 2010 I was preparing to attend a wine pairing dinner.
 I felt fine until I started experiencing extreme lower abdominal pains and ended up in the hospital emergency room instead.
 Within two hours after a CT scan I was in surgery.
 Learned I had a rare form of cancer (carcinoid cancer).
 I thought I was living a very healthy life!
 I ate right, exercised regularly, maintained a healthy weight, did not smoke and rarely drank alcohol.
 Why was this happening?
 My response: “If I am going to contract cancer, of course it is going to be a rare one!”
 Instead of letting this unexpected illness consume me, I fought back with faith, diet and exercise.
 I am in remission and winning the battle without radiation or chemo.

 While in the hospital, I made the decision to record and share the wisdom I acquired through my years of work (my legacy).

-This mindset evolved into a four-book series entitled, The Art of Professional Connections, which is now available in soft-cover and ebook (Kindle) formats.
+This mindset evolved into a four-book series entitled, The Art of Professional Connections, which is now available in soft-cover and eBook formats.
 These books were released over the course of 3 years.
 I reworked my accountability statement to “If it is to be it is up to us.”
 Meaning, I engaged client opinions, experiences and industry specialists in the development of this series to be sure all of the bases were covered for a comprehensive book series.
 My knowledge and experiences were not enough!
 Plus, it made writing the series more fun and rewarding.
 They are now part of our Subject Matter Expert (SME) training modules.
 (The process and development of these modules will be in the another blog.)

-Overcoming obstacles seems to be my inspiration: achieving dreams against the odds.
+Overcoming obstacles seems to be my inspiration: achieving against the odds.
 These personal traumas have made me a stronger person.
 I enjoy sharing them in hopes they prove to be an inspiration for many.